What to Do About Multipath and Other Issues

 One important item is not strictly a multipath issue.
 For the same reasons you want to put radio antennas as high as is practical (i.e., better line of sight and fewer ground losses), you should do your best to use ROVL systems when they are as far distant as is practical from the surface of the water or the floor of your body of water.
 This is especially relevant to the topside unit which is often the receiver or transceiver.
 You want to operate topside units when they are at least a meter under water, and two or more meters underwater is better.

 Operating in man-made pools is usually problematic.
 Pools often have nicely specular sides and bottoms.
-Often the sides are parallel to one another, and the bottom is often parallel (or nearly parallel) to the water's surface.
+Usually the sides are parallel to one another, and the bottom is often parallel (or nearly parallel) to the water's surface.
 Sonar pings reverberate like crazy in a pool.
 In our testing we have seen pool pings reverberate for up to 30mS.
 Reverberation is not the main problem with pools (but the long reverberation time betrays the highly reflective quality of the pool enclosure) -- the difficulty lies in getting the system components at least one ping length away from walls and floors.

 It's easy to drop a receiver over the side of a boat when operating the system.
 Be sure to drop the receiver far enough to clear the boat hull by a ping length or more, or you may see errors in position estimates.
 Dropping off the side of a wharf may lead to similar issues, in which case the receiver should be positioned away from the wharf by a ping length or more.
 Think about the operating geometry and the Pythagorean Theorem, as in the figure below: